 - A All taxpayers: Type or print your legal business name.
-If you have a name change from last year, check the corresponding box. - B Type or print your mailing address.
-If your address has changed since you filed your last return or if this is your first return, check the box. - =Note If you checked the box in Line B because you have never filed an Illinois return, you must also check the "first return" box in Line C. - C If this is your first or final return, check the appropriate box and the box on Line 68 if you have a credit carry forward on your final return. - D If you checked final return on Line C, answer the questions on Line D, if applicable. - E Apportionment Formulas If you earn income both inside and outside of Illinois, check the appropriate box(es).
+If you have a name change from last year, check the corresponding box. - B Type or print your mailing address. - Any related correspondence issued by IDOR will be mailed to the address entered on Step 1, Line B. - C If this is your first or final return, check the appropriate box and the box on Line 68 if you have a credit carry forward on your final return. - D If you checked final return on Line C, answer the questions on Line D, if applicable. - E Apportionment Formulas If you earn income both inside and outside of Illinois, check the appropriate box(es).
 If you are a unitary business group, check as many boxes as applicable.
 If more than one box is checked, you must complete a Subgroup Schedule for each checked box that is not a sales company.
 If you earn income only inside Illinois, leave this line blank.
 For more information, see the specific instructions for "Apportionment Formulas." - F If you are claiming a special depreciation addition or subtraction modifications on Form IL-1120-ST, check the box and attach Form IL-4562, Special Depreciation, to your tax return. - G If you are claiming other addition or subtraction modifications on Form IL-1120-ST, check the box and attach Schedule M, Other Additions and Subtractions (for businesses), to your tax return. - H If you are claiming related-party expenses modifications on your Form IL-1120-ST, check the box and attach Schedule 80/20, Related-Party Expenses, to your tax return. - I Check the box if you are claiming deductions or credits listed on Illinois Schedule 1299-A, Tax Subtractions and Credits.
 You must check the box and attach Illinois Schedule 1299-A and any other required support listed on Schedule 1299-A to your tax return to support any deductions or credits you are claiming or passing to your shareholders. - J If you are a unitary business group and completed Subgroup Schedule, check this box and attach Subgroup Schedule.
-See Subgroup Schedule and Schedule UB Instructions for more information. - ${\bf K}$ Check this box if you are a 52/53-week filer.
-A 52/53-week filer is a fiscal filer with a tax year that varies from 52 to 53 weeks because their tax year ends on the same day of the week instead of the last day of the month. - L- Check this box if you elect to pay PTE tax in an amount equal to 4.95 percent (0.0495) of the taxpayer's calculated net income for the taxable year on Line 61. - M Leave blank.
-IDOR will waive late estimated payment penalties related to an election to pay PTE tax for tax years ending before December 31, 2022. - N Enter your entire federal employer identification number (FEIN).
+See Subgroup Schedule and Schedule UB Instructions for more information. - K Check this box if you are a 52/53-week filer.
+A 52/53-week filer is a fiscal filer with a tax year that varies from 52 to 53 weeks because their tax year ends on the same day of the week instead of the last day of the month. - L Check this box if you elect to pay PTE tax in an amount equal to 4.95 percent (.0495) of the taxpayer's calculated net income for the taxable year on Line 61. - M Check this box if you are paying Pass-through Entity (PTE) Tax and you annualized your income on Form IL-2220, Computation of Penalties for Businesses.
+Attach Form IL-2220. - N Enter your entire federal employer identification number (FEIN).
 A partial FEIN will delay the processing of your return. - O If you are a member of a group filing as a unitary business, check the box and enter the FEIN of the member who prepared Illinois Schedule UB, Combined Apportionment for Unitary Business Group.
 Attach Schedule UB to this return.